Large-Sample Properties of the Synthetic Control Method under Selection on Unobservables: Introduction

 Our results have direct implications for the econometric panel data literature.
-We show that the SC method delivers asymptotically normal estimators in a large class of linear panel data models.\footnote {See \citealp{arellano2003panel} for a textbook treatment of linear panel data models.} Some of these models can be used directly to consistently estimate the causal parameter of interest using GMM, even if the number of periods is finite.
-This delicate process often leads to unstable estimators \citep{blundell1998initial}.
+We show that the SC method delivers asymptotically normal estimators in a large class of linear panel data models.
+Some of these models can be used directly to consistently estimate the causal parameter of interest using GMM, even if the number of periods is small.
 Our analysis shows that the same parameters can be consistently recovered using linear estimators if the number of periods is large.
-This result is connected to the literature on large-$T$ biases of fixed effects estimators in linear panel data models \citep{nickell1981biases,hahn2002asymptotically,alvarez2003time}.
+This insight is connected to the literature on the biases of fixed effects estimators in linear panel data models \citep{nickell1981biases,hahn2002asymptotically,alvarez2003time}.
 The critical difference is that the SC method has this property simultaneously for a large class of panel data models, whereas the fixed effect estimators target a particular one.

-This implies that the researchers can use the same estimator for a large class of models, making it an attractive general-purpose algorithm.
+The idea that functions of pre-treatment outcomes can be a reasonable alternative to quasi-differencing schemes estimated by GMM is not new in theoretical and empirical research.
+In \cite{blundell1999market}, the authors directly use averages of pre-treatment firm-level histories to account for unobserved heterogeneity.
+In \cite{blundell2002individual}, the authors show that the resulting estimator, which they call the pre-sample mean estimator, has attractive properties in simulations, especially when compared with the GMM procedures.
+In a much earlier work, \cite{chamberlain1982multivariate} suggested using long lags of outcomes to control for the unobserved heterogeneity.
+Our results demonstrate the connection between all these proposals and the SC method and provide statistical guarantees for a large class of similar estimators.